Hopes Africa Super League will level up continent

 "The continental competitions are just icing on the cake, right?
 It's the frosting.

-"But if we don't do well in our (domestic) competitions, we'll lose sight of this entire project.
+"But if we don't do well in our [domestic] competitions, we'll lose sight of this entire project.
 I think a few things need to be ironed out.
 But the concept is there.
 The intention is good."

 As clubs wait on more details - which Caf says it will share in coming months - Gonzalez says the Super League could help African clubs retain their top talent, or getting higher transfer fees when players move on to Europe or elsewhere.

-"The Africa Super League is addressing a couple of problems, primary the financing problem," the Tanzanian said,
+"The Africa Super League is addressing a couple of problems, primary the financing problem," the Tanzanian said.

 "Secondary is the exposure.
 By having all this exposure for African players in the Africa Super League, our players will be known in Brazil, in Colombia, in the US, and that has never happened before.

-"What makes (Erling) Haaland and Cristiano (Ronaldo) famous is the fact that every single person everywhere in the world is watching them.
+"What makes [Erling] Haaland and Cristiano [Ronaldo] famous is the fact that every single person everywhere in the world is watching them.

 "Why aren't our players getting the same attention?
 Because there's no broadcasting.
 With the right exposure, our players can be sold double, triple, quadruple the values."